olanikeowo/LITA_CAPSTONE_CUSTOMER-_SUBSCRIPTION_SERVICE/README.md

   In the initial of the Data cleaning and preparation, the following actions were performed;
    - Data loading and inspection
    - Using Excel function to calculate the Average Subscription Duration.
-   - Data cleaning and formatting.
+   - Data cleaning and formatting: Duplicate were removed from rows in Excel using the filter function to search for those empty rows.
+Then, Remove Duplicate function is used to the remove duplicate.
 ---
 ###  EXPLORATORY DATA ANALYSIS
 1. Excel: